danielsolin/pluginright/README.md

-# PluginRight – AI Plugin Service
+# PluginRight – AI Assisted Plugin Service

 ## 1. Core Concept
 PluginRight generates Microsoft Dynamics 365 / Dataverse plugins with AI-assistance.
 It is a free tool used to attract customers for plugin development consulting.